 How to Protect Design Intellectual Property with Autodesk Inventor?

 In the modern business world with millions of files coming and going in cyber space it is important for companies to protect their Intellectual Property (IP).
 This becomes even more important when manufacturing a product in which countless hours of engineer time has gone into, not to mention a company’s reputation if a “knockoff “product held to lesser standards hits the market.
 We have found that as industries go, we also may find the need to work with Architects or architectural design firms to bring solid mechanical models, such as boilers or mezzanines into Revit to represent placement, size or shape.
-Regardless of the situation we would like you to keep your IP safe.
+Regardless of the situation we would like you to keep your Intellectual Property safe.
 This is why Autodesk has worked so hard to help you prevent this with Simplify in Autodesk Inventor, allowing the user to create a simple version for the consumer to use without giving them the real important design information.
 So please follow along as we help you learn this important tool and how it can help you.

 The Full Model

-Shown below, you can see in the section that I created in which there are internal items as well as external items that you may not want the customer to have when providing them with a model for their planning purposes.
+Shown below, you can see in the section that I created in which there are internal items as well as external items that you may not want the customer to have when providing them with a model for their planning purposes in autodesk.
 They basically need the size shape and maybe a few connection points.
 This can be done a couple of ways, the first is creating a shell of the original model as a single part, and another is creating basic shapes to represent the model and the space it takes up.

 After selecting Include Components a mini tool bar will open, allowing you to select various options from the drop down menu.
 The first drop down is what you will view.
 In the drop down you have the option of viewing all Components, Included Components, or Excluded Components.
 I find it most helpful to switch between the three viewing options while making my selections, allowing for a review of any missing parts or parts that should not be included.
 I have shown in the screen captures below what each option does.
 The drop down option is for choosing Part, Component, or Parent Priority.
 After choosing your options and selecting what needs to be included, simply click the check mark to finish this part of the process.